Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Results

 In order to better understand the relative contributions of cross-spanwise and spanwise vorticity to the total vortex-induced lift, we now analyze their local contributions within different spatial regions over the wing as well as in the wake of the wing.
 Our interest in analyzing contributions in the wing's wake is motivated by the observation in section \ref{sec:strm_span_rect} and figure \ref{fig:vortdir_rect} that the growth of cross-spanwise vorticity-induced lift is driven by the shedding, tilting, and stretching of spanwise vorticity in the wake.
 This is evident from the emergence of significant cross-spanwise vorticity in the wake of the wing, as shown in figure \ref{fig:vortdir_rect}(b), as well as the correspondence between the lift induced by cross-spanwise and spanwise vorticity which follows the initial dominance of the spanwise component in figure \ref{fig:vortdir_rect}(c).
 Therefore in this section, we analyze this behavior by quantifying the local lift induced by these structures at their inception over the wing and also at increasing downstream distances from the wing as they evolve with the flow in the wake.

-The lift induced by structures corresponding to spanwise and cross-spanwise vorticity within these local regions is estimated by dividing the analysis domain into cuboids that enclose the different regions of interest.
-The streamwise extent of each of these cuboids is shown in the schematic in figure \ref{fig:vif_x_rect}(a), where the vertical lines are planes normal to the streamwise direction.
-These streamwise-normal planes serve as a simple way to demarcate regions of the flow at increasing downstream distances from the wing.
-In this analysis, each region has a length of 1 chord-length in the streamwise direction, and they span the size of the analysis subdomain (see last paragraph of section \ref{sec:fpm}) in the other two directions.
-The region of interest over the wing is placed so that it is centered at mid-chord, i.e. its upstream and downstream ends are close to the leading and trailing edges respectively.
+The lift induced by vortex structures corresponding to spanwise and cross-spanwise vorticity within distinct regions over the wing and in the wake is estimated by dividing the analysis domain into cuboids that enclose the different regions of interest.
+The $X$ and $Z$ extent of each of these cuboids is shown schematically in figure \ref{fig:vortdir_rect}(b), where the vertical lines are planes normal to the streamwise ($X$) direction.
+These planes serve as a simple way to demarcate regions of the flow at increasing downstream distances from the wing.
+In this analysis, each cuboidal region has a length of 1 chord-length in the streamwise direction, and they span the size of the analysis subdomain (see last paragraph of section \ref{sec:fpm}) in the other two directions.
+The cuboidal region of interest over the wing is placed so that it is centered at mid-chord, i.e. its upstream and downstream ends are close to the leading and trailing edges respectively.
 The lift induced by spanwise and cross-spanwise vorticity within each of these regions is then quantified by performing the volume integral in equation \ref{eq:VIF} within each of these regions separately.